 – Your former spouse has increased their income

 – Your former spouse has remarried

-In addition, a support obligation automatically terminates on the death of the supported spouse.
+Furthermore, a support obligation automatically terminates upon the death of the supported spouse.
 Their estate cannot enforce the alimony order to its own benefit if they die before the payment obligation ends.

 What is a Gavron Warning?

 A Gavron Warning is essentially a court notice advising supported spouses that they are expected to become self-supporting within a reasonable amount of time.
 The goal is to prevent them from relying indefinitely on their former spouse to support them.